seetohjinwei/StackC/README.md

 If anyone stumbles upon this and has any feedback/bug reports, feel free to open an issue regarding it.
 I would appreciate it, thank you!

+The source code is very much hacked together right now but that is because it is planned to be re-written at some point :D

 ## Quick Setup

 Minimally, you only need to download `stackc.c` and compile it with a C compiler.
 Then, you can run the executable with your program name as the argument.